-Offering excellent customer service doesn’t need to hard if you know what to do
+Offering excellent customer service doesn’t need to be hard if you know what to do

 Great customer service isn’t rocket science - which I’m sure you’re glad to hear.
 But it is important to offer an excellent one because it can make or break your customer’s experience with your company and brand.

 To find out more about how you can improve your customer service and experience, check out our ultimate resource via the button below.
-It contains everything you’ll want to know, from what your customers want to how you can create the ideal experience and the technology you’ll need to get you there.
+It contains everything you need to know, from what your customers want to how you can create the ideal experience and the technology you’ll need to get you there.